-Our study provides an alternative views on the rise of aggregate market power in the United States by disentangling product and labor market power.
-While previous research has primarily focused on increasing markups, our analysis reveals that the secular increase in aggregate market power has been largely driven by growing labor market power, rather than rising markups.
-Empirically, we document that aggregate markups have remained stable, while markdowns have increased significantly, nearly doubling over the last few decades.
+Our study provides a new perspective on the rise of aggregate market power in the United States by disentangling product and labor market power.
+While previous research has primarily focused on increasing price markups, our analysis reveals that the secular increase in aggregate market power has been largely driven by growing wage markdowns and labor market power, rather than rising price markups.
+Empirically, we document that the aggregate price markup has remained stable, while the aggregate wage markdown has increased significantly, nearly doubling over the last few decades.
 This trend aligns with the broader economic shift toward increasing productivity dispersion and the rising dominance of high-productivity firms, suggesting that reallocation effects are a key driver of observed changes in market power.

 Furthermore, our decomposition of market power provides a novel perspective on the relationship between firm size and market power.
-Contrary to the standard interpretation of Marshall's second law of demand-which posits that larger firms exhibit higher markups due to incomplete pass-through-we find that markups are negatively correlated with firm size, while markdowns exhibit a strong positive relationship.
-This suggests that labor market power, rather than product market power, is the primary factor behind the positive correlation between firm size and total market power.
-Our structural model confirms these findings by demonstrating how monopsony power in labor markets reduces the pass-through of cost shocks into prices, leading to the observed patterns in firm behavior.
+Contrary to the standard assumption of Marshall's Second Law of Demand, which implies that larger firms exhibit higher markups and therefore exhibit incomplete price pass-throughs, we find that markups are negatively correlated with firm size.
+Conversely, markdowns exhibit a strong positive relationship.
+We also show that labor market power, rather than product market power, is the primary factor behind the positive correlation between firm size and total market power.
+Our structural model reconciles our empirical results with prior empirical findings of measured incomplete price pass-through.
+It shows that the interaction between labor market power and product market power can generate measured incomplete pass-throughs even when Marshall's Second Law of Demand does not hold.